 Tungnath Temple: Tungnath Temple is situated at an elevation of 3680 m above sea level.
 This is the highest temple dedicated to Lord Shiva.
 Tungnath is one of the Panch (five) Kedars which are Madhmaheswar, Tungnath, Rudranath, Kalpnath and Kedarnath.
 The distance of the trek from Chopta to Tungnath is 3.5 km.

 Chandrashilla: Chandrashilla is situated at an elevation of 4000 m above sea level.
-It is highest point of the mountain which shelters the hamlet of Chopta.
-This spot offers 270 degree views of the Himalayan range.
+It is the highest point of the mountain which shelters the hamlet of Chopta.
+This spot offers 270-degree views of the Himalayan range.
 It is situated 1.5 km further from Tungnath Temple.
 The total distance of this trek from Chopta is 5 km.

 Ukhimath: Ukhimath is the place where the deity of Kedarnath is shifted during the winter days.
 It is situated at a distance of 31 km from Chopta.
 There are also local temples of Usha and Anirudh and Shiva and Parvati.